JavaOpenSoft/Audio/README.md

 # Audio
-The Audio plugin Of JGADT
+The Audio plugin Of JADT
 Source Can Be Found Here

 Any issues please create a pull request.